ErwinRieger/ddprint/README.md

 =======

-Ultimaker direct drive firmware with host preprocessing.
+Ultimaker direct drive firmware with host side preprocessing.

 This is a experimental firmware for Arduino Mega based 3D printers.
 I use it to print on a Ultimaker2 over USB, the slicer used is Cura.